 A Brief History of Drag Kings in the UK

-When Lady Gaga made every LGBT question her sexuality by taking to the stage as Joe Calderone she was one in a long line of awesome chicks sticking two fingers up at the misogynistic female idyll by donning boys’ clothes, adopting a casual swagger and drawing (or sticking) on facial hair.
+When Lady Gaga made every member of the LGBT community question her sexuality by taking to the stage as Joe Calderone she was one in a long line of awesome women sticking two fingers up at convention by donning mens’ clothes, adopting a casual swagger and drawing (or sticking) on facial hair.

 History has been repeating itself since the 16th Century.
-Back then in the time of Shakespeare, women were known to bind their breasts in order to appear on stage at a time when such behavior was considered reproachable.
+Back in Shakespeare’s time, women were known to bind their breasts in order to appear on stage at a time when women acting was considered reproachable.

-They didn’t have the vote and they weren’t allowed to own property in their own right, but they could dress up F2M and mock the patriarchy (well, as long they were funny!)
+These women didn’t have the vote and they weren’t allowed to own property in their own right, but they could dress up and mock the patriarchy (well, as long they were funny).

 The Eighties and Nineties

 By the end of the 20th Century, Drag had gone underground and found a new following in the Lesbian community.
-In 1985 in London, Annie Toone met Della Discrase, Sophie Moorcock and Billie Goodfellow and from ’87 they all performed as part of the Chain Reaction Collective for LGBT-only audience.
+In 1985 in London, Annie Toone met Della Discrase, Sophie Moorcock and Billie Goodfellow.
+From ’87 they all performed as part of the Chain Reaction Collective for an LGBT-only audience.
 From 1989, the amazing Diane Torr pioneered Man For A Day workshops all over the world.

 Brighton and the South

 In 2006, the Hot Frollick Drag Collective formed in Brighton.
-With their exquisite costumes, convincing facial hair, they were the toast of the Lesbian Scene modeling and performing in the south.
-For a long while they were the only UK online Drag King presence.
+With their exquisite costumes and convincing facial hair they were the toast of the Lesbian Scene, modellng and performing in the south.
+For a long while they were the only online Drag King presence in the UK.

 In London 2008, the first King of the Castle competition took place at the Purple Turtle in Camden.
-The winner Stevie Wonderful (Fiona King) now runs the annual competition which in 2011 celebrated its fourth year.
+The winner, Stevie Wonderful (Fiona King), went on to run the annual competition which in 2011 celebrated its fourth year.

-The following year in a small North West Village, Gizell Timpani, who was already known throughout Europe as a female vocalist, decided that she wanted to do something different.
-Over the course of the next year, Gizell became Valentino King, the UK’s best known Drag King.
-Like the traditional Victorian kings, Valentino sings live with a smooth baritone and has been wowing audiences ever since.
+The following year in a small North West Village, Gizell Timpani – already known throughout Europe as a vocalist – decided that she wanted to do something different.
+Over the course of the next year she became Valentino King, the UK’s best known Drag King.
+She sang live with a smooth baritone, just like the original Victorian Kings.

-Within months the Facebook Group had attracted over 200 members and performers from all over the UK were looking to Manchester for information about King Culture.
-Flirty Bertie, inspired by Valentino and the Manchester Kings began performing in London and across the South in late 2010 and The Gloucestershire Drag Kings formed in early 2011.
+Within months, performers from all over the UK were looking to Manchester for information about King Culture.
+Flirty Bertie, inspired by Valentino and the Manchester Kings, began performing in London and across the South in late 2010.

-Today there are active Drag performers, both troupes and individuals all over the UK.
+Today there are active Drag performers all over the UK.